- Unlimited roadside assistance in Europe

 You’ll want temporary European cover if you’re not covered on the car you’re planning to explore Europe with.

-- If you’re going to share the driving with a friend or family member and using their car.
+- Sharing the driving with a friend or family member using their car.

-- You’re borrowing a car for your big trip abroad.
+- Borrowing a car for your trip abroad.

-- If you want to use a car that you’ve declared off the road in the UK through a SORN.
+- Using a car declared off the road in the UK through a SORN.

 How does temporary car insurance for Europe work?

-Temporary European car insurance is an affordable way to get covered for a few days or weeks while driving around on the continent.
-Here’s a breakdown of how it works.
+Temporary European car insurance is an affordable way to get covered for a few days or weeks while driving around the continent.

-- Short term.
-Usually get a policy to cover you from 1 hour to 28 days.
+- Short term: Cover ranges from 1 hour to 28 days.

 Which countries are covered by temporary European car insurance?